stencila/stencila/docs/tutorials/writing-an-assistant/assistants/shakespearize.md

 expected-nodes: Paragraph+
 ---

-Get help from an ancient bard to raise the standard of your prose.
+Get help from an ancient bard to raise the standard of your prose and story writing.

 ---